Colon Cancer

-Each year, colon cancer afflicts 140,000 Americans and causes 60,000 deaths, making it the second most prevalent form of cancer in the United States.
+Each year, colon cancer afflicts 150,000 Americans and causes 50,000 deaths, making it the third most prevalent form of cancer in the United States.
 However, with modern methods of treatment and prevention, many deaths caused by colon cancer can be avoided.
-The key to preventing unnecessary colon cancer casualties is detection, diagnosis and treatment in the early stages of the disease.
+The key to preventing colon cancer casualties is detection, diagnosis and treatment in the early stages of the disease.
+In fact, since polyps are the precursors of colon and rectal cancer, removing polyps before they become malignant is potentially life saving.

-Also known as colorectal cancer or bowel cancer, colon cancer can stem from cancerous growths in the large intestine (colon) or rectum (the end of the colon).
+Also known as colorectal cancer or bowel cancer, colon cancer begins as pre-cancerous growths, also known as polyps, in the large intestine (colon) or rectum (the end of the colon).

 Causes

-The majority of colon cancer cases begin as abnormal growths on the bowel wall called polyps.
+The majority of colon cancer cases begin as abnormal growths, or polyps on the bowel wall.
 Though most polyps are benign in the beginning, they can grow in size and become cancerous over time.

 If you have suffered from inflammatory bowel disease, colon polyps or cancer in other organs (particularly the uterus or breast), the risk of developing colon cancer may be increased.

-• Hereditary Non-polyposis Colorectal Cancer (HPNCC).
-This syndrome accounts for approximately 5 percent of all colon cancer cases, but 80 percent of those with HPNCC will develop colorectal cancer.
+- Hereditary Non-polyposis Colorectal Cancer (HPNCC).
+This syndrome accounts for approximately 3 percent of all colon cancer cases, and 80 percent of those with HPNCC will develop colorectal cancer.
 As the word “non-polyposis” suggests, HPNCC is characterized by its lack of polyps.
 Because the mutation exists in all of the body’s cells, other organs may develop cancer as well.
 If three relatives have had colon cancer, or two successive generations have suffered from the condition, genetic testing for HPNCC is recommended.

-• Familial Adenomatous Polyposis (FAP).
-This syndrome accounts for one percent of all colon cancer cases.
-Every individual with FAP will develop colon cancer by the age of 40.
-FAP is characterized by its formation of hundreds if not thousands of polyps in the colon, stomach and small intestine.
+- Familial Adenomatous Polyposis (FAP).
+This syndrome accounts for two percent of all colon cancer cases.
+Almost every individual with FAP will develop colon cancer by the age of 40.
+FAP is characterized by the formation of hundreds, if not thousands of polyps in the colon, stomach and small intestine.
 FAP can also lead to duodenal cancer (the second leading cause of FAP-related deaths) and cancers in other organs.
-Polyps often begin forming when the individual is a teenager and may not be removed due to their volume.
-However, regular screenings are recommended to ensure that these polyps do not become cancerous.
+Polyps often begin forming when the individual is a teenager, and these polyps may not all be able to removed due to their their large numbers lining the colon and rectum.
+However, in patients who have not yet demonstrated polyp growth, regular screenings are recommended to watch for the onset of polyposis.
 Like HPNCC, FAP is usually diagnosed with a careful examination of a patient’s family history.
+Once the polyps are seen and a diagnosis of FAP is obtained, an operation is usually recommended.

 Prevention